gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 ## Phase 7: Tables

 Add a new section.
-Add a new header that labels this is the table section.
+Add a new header that labels this as the table section.

 Tables in HTML are great for displaying tabular data, such as an address book or a list of product descriptions and prices.
 Although tables are good for keeping